Mycroft AI’s Legal War Against a ‘Patent Troll’ Heats Up

 Patent Infringement and Patent Trolls

 Mycroft AI’s Linux-based voice assistant platform uses an open-source license and has been integrated into various smart devices since it was founded in 2015, including two smart speakers developed by Mycroft.
 According to a company called Voice Tech Corp., Mycroft violated two of its patents to do so.
-Intellectual property law firm Tumey LLP wrote to Mycroft in December on behalf of Voice Tech, offering a non-exclusive license of those patents for a price, but Mycroft disregarded the notes.
+In December, intellectual property law firm Tumey LLP wrote to Mycroft on behalf of Voice Tech, offering a non-exclusive license of those patents for a price, but Mycroft disregarded the notes.
 Voice Tech filed its lawsuit in January in eastern Texas, a district court that is known for often siding with the plaintiff in these kinds of cases.

 “[Voice Tech] is not a real company.
 They’re patent trolls who tried to force us to pay them to [avoid] a lawsuit,” Mycroft CEO Joshua Montgomery said in an interview with Voicebot.
 “They accuse and then demand money because of how long and expensive a legal case can be.
 It’s hard to make an economic case for not just paying patent trolls, so many companies make that choice.”

 Voice Tech incorporated in late 2018, with a home in Tyler, Texas as its headquarters, according to the lawsuit.
 Though there are two separate patents, both are titled “Using voice commands from a mobile device to remotely access and control a computer.”
 One of the patents was granted in 2019, while the other, granted in 2017, was assigned to Voice Tech in 2019.
 Montgomery said the patents are so broad and vague as to be all but meaningless.
 In addition, the patents describe a mobile device transmitting audio to a separate computer, while Mycroft’s tech doesn’t involve a mobile device.
-The audio processed in the cloud or on whatever device is running its platform.
+The audio is processed in the cloud or on whatever device is running its platform.

 Moving and Continuing to Fight